interlay/interbtc-spec/interbtc-spec/docs/source/economics/fees.rst

 Subsidizing Vault Collateral Costs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- **Higher user fees for issue/redeem** to ensure sufficiently good economic performance of Vaults to incentivize participation.
+- **Higher user fees for issue** to ensure sufficiently good economic performance of Vaults to incentivize participation.
 Ideally, this would be combined with a supply/demand-based market for interBTC, driven by Parachains/applications on Polkadot (see below).
 The risk for (both) this model is that high fees may impede adoption if users revert to cheaper, yet centralized solutions.
 - **XCMP fees from other Parachains**.
 Charge Parachains additional fees for getting access to interBTC, creating an supply/demand-based market for interBTC access.
 The more demand for interBTC, the higher the market price, the more BTC will be locked to mint interBTC.
 However, this (i) impedes adoption by other Parachains and (ii) results in clear price deviations between interBTC and BTC in times of interBTC shortage.
 The latter may not be a bad thing per se, yet may have an unexpected effect for applications using interBTC.
 - **Polkadot treasury subsidy** to Vaults on a continuous basis, subject to correct operation / collateral usage, to account for the opportunity costs of the Vault accrued through locking up collateral.
 - **Governance token model**, where tokens are allocated to Vaults on a continuous basis, subject to correct operation / collateral usage.
 The token model, however, needs careful consideration and a clear use case (in addition to voting).